jenkinsci/drupal-developer-plugin/README.md

 ##### 3. Create Project

- * Just create a new 'Freestyle' project
+Just create a new 'Freestyle' project.

- * Alternatively you may create a 'Drupal' project which generates a ready-to-use job to review code and run tests on a vanilla Drupal core.
-If you use this option then you may skip most of the instrutions below: just update the database URL and possibly set up a web server
+Alternatively you may create a 'Drupal' project which generates a ready-to-use job to review code and run tests on a vanilla Drupal core.
+If you use this option then you may skip most of the instrutions below: just update the database URL and possibly set up a web server.

 ##### 4. Configure Source Code Management